-This certification audit was conducted against the Ngā Paerewa Health and Disability Services Standard 2021 and the contracts with Te Whatu Ora Health New Zealand - Capital, Coast and Hutt Valley.
-The audit process included the review of policies and procedures, the review of residents and staff files, observations, and interviews with residents, family, management, staff, and a general practitioner.
+This certification audit was conducted against the Ngā Paerewa Health and Disability Services Standard 2021 and the contracts with Health New Zealand Te Whatu Ora.
+The audit process included the review of policies and procedures; the review of residents and staff files; observations; and interviews with residents, family/whānau, management, staff, and a general practitioner.

-The village manager is supported by a clinical manager (registered nurse), unit coordinators, resident services manager, and a team of experienced staff.
-There are various groups in the Ryman support office who provide oversight and support to village managers, including a regional clinical support manager, and regional operations manager.
+The village manager (registered nurse) is supported by a clinical manager (registered nurse), unit coordinators, resident services manager, and a team of experienced staff.
+There are various groups in the Ryman support office who provide oversight and support to village managers, including a regional clinical support manager, and regional operations manager (present on the day of the audit).

-There are quality systems and processes being implemented.
-Feedback from residents and families/whānau was positive about the care and the services provided.
-An induction and in-service training programme are in place to provide staff with appropriate knowledge and skills to deliver care.
+There are quality systems and processes being implemented and a number of quality initiatives have been identified.
+Feedback from residents and family/whānau was positive about the care and the services provided.
+Induction and in-service training programmes are in place to provide staff with appropriate knowledge and skills to deliver care.

-This certification audit identified the service meets the Ngā Paerewa Health and Disability Services Standard.
+This audit has identified Ngaio Marsh Retirement Village meets the Ngā Paerewa Health and Disability Services Standard 2021.